 Companies, governmental agencies and environmental organisations are demanding people with professional skills in environmental communication.
 To facilitate sustainable development, society needs to know about e.g. plants, soils and water.
 But that is not enough.
 We also need to know about how to coordinate different resource users, how to motivate consumers to adapt environmental technology, and how to manage environmental conflicts.

-In the ECM program we learn to organise and carry out communication and conflict management in the environmental and natural resource management area.
 Environmental communication is a truly interdisciplinary field of studies, involving theories and methods from sociology, social psychology, political sciences, media and communication, and with a continues reference to environmental- and natural sciences.
-In the ECM program we start with basic questions about humans, communication, society and nature: Why do environmental problems occur?
+In the Environmental Communication and Management program from Swedish University of Agricultural Sciences we start with basic questions about humans, communication, society and nature: Why do environmental problems occur?
 What motivate humans to act environmentally destructive or friendly?
 To what extent can improved communication quality contribute to sustainable development and how can this high quality communication be reached?

 In the next phase of the ECM program, we learn about methods for organising natural resource management in a constructive, collaborative, participative and democratic way, involving experts, politicians and local actors in a dialogue for learning and decision-making.
 We also learn about how to organise and pursue conflict management in natural resource issues and practice to play an active role as mediator in NRM conflicts.
 In this period we also learn about project management and how to coordinate competence and resources in a project.
 In the end of the first year we go deeper into communicative strategies, developing skills to plan and organise communication campaigns and interventions.